 Arts in Leicestershire to close

-I will continue to publish Arts in Leicester up to December but I will pull then the plug and our website will be no more.
-Some of the articles current on the site will be transferred to other outlets and the whole thing will be archived off and stored away.
+I will continue to publish Arts in Leicester up to December but I will pull the plug and our website will be no more.
+Some of the articles currently on the site will be transferred to other outlets and the whole thing will be archived off and stored away.

 Leicester has always been a great city for the arts and culture and over the years I have been writing about it, the city has never failed to produce an endless supply of events, shows, festivals and new things of interest.